IDS6145-Fall2019/assignment1-allienizam/README.md

 ## (Part 1.3) Subway (My Problem) Simulation **(10%)**

 (remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)
 This would be an example of discrete event based simulation as there are discrete events in this process - arrive, pay/evade, pass.
 Think of a queueing model.
 We will have a source that generates the agent with the rate of the arrival of people to the system, example exponential(2).
 Then we will have a queue section, the time people wait in line to reach the actual turnstile.
 Then we will have a delay section, which is the time to process their transaction at the turnstile.
 After that, they pass and exit the system.
 I can use realistic input variables and values from real world data sets - arrival and process rates.
+Outputs could be minimum, maximum, mean, and standard deviations of the waiting, processing, and total time in minutes; number of entities processed can also be captured.
+I can visually see the simulation data distribution and perform further statistical analysis to see which turnstile had a more significant reduction in processing times perhaps.

 ## (Part 1.4) Subway City (My Problem) Model **(10%)**